jupyterlab-contrib/jupyter-videochat/README.md

 ## Launch

 Click on the + button (New Launcher) and you should see a "Video Chat" button under the Other section.
+You will also see a "Video Chat" button on the right hand of jupyter lab.

 ## Configuration